Student Loan in India: How to Get the Lowest Interest

 4. Top Banks and Financial Institutions Offering Student Loans

-The table below compares the key offerings from some of the leading banks and NBFCs in India in terms of interest rates, loan amounts, and special features for students:
+The table compares the key offerings from some of the leading banks and NBFCs in India in terms of interest rates, loan amounts, and special features for students:

 Bank/InstitutionInterest Rate (Approx.)Loan AmountRepayment TenureKey Features